ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 The CTS packet does not contain application data.

-A DATA packet is consisted of two parts: DATA packet header and application data.
+A CTSDATA packet is consisted of two parts: CTSDATA packet header and application data.
-Table 3.7 shows the binary format of DATA packet header:
+Table 3.7 shows the binary format of CTSDATA packet header:

-Table: 3.7 Format of the DATA packet header
+Table: 3.7 Format of the CTSDATA packet header

 | Name | Length (bytes) | Type | C language type | Notes |
 |---|---|---|---|---|